CHRISTOPHER WOODMAN

 Christopher Woodman says of himself:

 "I've never been 'work-shopped,' you see -- they were a rarity until I was over being educated, and I never studied Modern Poetry during all my 11 years of degree work in English Literature on both sides of the Atlantic.
-That means my poetry almost certainly lacks the multi-layered elliptical density that the new MFA trained mind needs to keep itself fully engaged while talking about it.
-But I'm a writer now, not a teacher, and I don't read like a teacher anymore either, not in real life, so I wouldn't know where to start.
-Indeed you have to read me as I am, a kind of new old-world wheel-wright.
+But I'm a writer now, not a teacher or a student, and I don't read like a teacher or a student either.
+Indeed you have to read me as I am, a kind of new old-world wheelwright.
 I've reinvented it, so to speak, spokes, grease and all, and for me that means it has to turn, and it has to go somewhere, and carry something.
 A poem's a service thing for me, man's most accomplished tool -- older even than the axe, and sharper.
 It's fire, it's water--it's what makes life wake up and know it's alive, and good, and truly worth dying for!"

 A Short Selection of Published Poems in very different styles, 1990 - 2020.